 He told me that the effects of cannabis can seem less harmful than alcohol, but “the problem is the hidden harm it causes: there is a risk of psychoses, cancer or chronic obstructive pulmonary disease.
-The biggest problem that cannabis causes is the development of organised criminal activities in growing and selling.
-We even see more young people with apathy, inactivity and decreased concentration (so-called ‘Amotivational Syndrome’) related to heavy cannabis use over a long period.”
+The biggest problem that cannabis causes are the development of organised criminal activities in growing and selling.
+We even see more young people with apathy, inactivity and decreased concentration (so-called ‘A Motivational Syndrome’) related to heavy cannabis use over a long period.”

 “Nuisance and drug-related crime place a heavy burden on local authorities, while criminal organisations have found their way to the big money to be made from international drug trafficking.” – Letter to ministers Letter outlining drugs policy September 11 2009.

-“Focussing on cannabis, it is clear that the condoning policy has given international organized crime a firm foothold in Dutch society.” – Journal of Global Drug Policy & Practice.
+“Focussing on cannabis, it is clear that the condoning policy has given international organised crime a firm foothold in Dutch society.” – Journal of Global Drug Policy & Practice.

 Ed Zuiderwijk, our Therapy Team Leader at Castle Craig Netherlands, says that “coffee shops cause a lot of trouble for the neighbourhood they are established in because they attract criminals.
 Although there is an age limit of 18, we find that drugs are being shared with under-aged children.
 From our experience we can tell that it is not unusual for hard drugs, like cocaine, heroin and Amphetamines and MDMA, to be sold in coffee shops.”

 Dr Sonja van Heumen, our Care Coordinator in The Hague, adds: “what David Nutt says isn’t true.
 We know that the coffee shops are a gateway to hard drugs for many people.”